devjv/water-app/README.md

 ### Features

- - [ ] Display success notification when a report has been submitted
  - [ ] Add a marker for own position
- - [ ] Scale map height when drawer is open (as otherwise own position will be at the bottom of the visible map)
  - [ ] Add close button to drawer (or close when tapping map without dragging)
  - [ ] Allow deleting own reports

 ### Nice-to-haves

+ - [ ] Scale map height when drawer is open (as otherwise own position will be at the bottom of the visible map)
  - [ ] Always slide drawer in/out
  - [ ] Immediately display details drawer when tapping an issue icon